Create an NFS Server on Oracle Linux

 sudo chmod -R 777 /nfs-share

-For ease, we use chmod -R 777, which sets the local file permissions to read/write/execute for everyone.
+For ease, we use chmod -R 777, which sets the local file permissions for everyone to read/write/execute.
+This setting minimalizes the need for additional NFS share options in this exercise where the UID/GUID of the client user does not match the server and defaults to the nobody account on the server..
 This minimalizes the need for additional NFS share options in this exercise where the UID/GUID of the client user does not match the server and defaults to the nobody account on the server.

-Evaluate if these permissions are appropriate for your environment before using them in production.
+Evaluate whether these permissions are appropriate for your environment before running them in production.

 For more details, check out man nfs.